noiseprotocol/noise_spec/noise.md

  * **Two streams**: Both parties send a stream of messages, using separate sessions.
 In this case, `Split()` is called with the initiator using the original session and the responder using the new session.

-A stream of messages may be **fixed-length** or **variable-length**, depending on whether it's known in advance how many messages will be sent.

 Out of order messages can be handled by prepending `n` as an **explicit nonce** to each message.
 The recipient will call `SetNonce()` on the explicit nonce.